Necessary conditions for feedback stabilization and safety: The Euler characteristic

 With the discussion in \S\ref{sec:euler-motivation} as motivation, we first state the definition of Euler characteristic that we will use.
 We denote by $\Hc^i(X;\R)$ the $i$-th real \v{C}ech-Alexander-Spanier cohomology group of a topological space $X$ and refer the reader to \cite[Ch.~6, Sec.~ 4 and 5]{spanier1966algebraic} or \cite[Ch.~8]{massey1978homology} for the definition and an extensive treatment; alternatively, the reader is referred to \cite[Sec.~3]{gobbino2001topological} and \cite[pp.~371--375]{massey1991basic} for brief introductions aligned with our needs.

 \begin{Def} Let $X$ be a topological space.
 Assume that the dimensions $\dim \Hc^i(X;\R)$ of the real \v{C}ech-Alexander-Spanier cohomology groups are finite and vanish for $i$ sufficiently large.
-Then the \concept{Euler characteristic } $\chi(X)$ of $X$ is defined as
+Then the \concept{Euler characteristic } $\chi(X)$ of $X$ is defined by

-\end{Def} Next, suppose that the compact subset $\att\subset \st$ is asymptotically stable for some continuous flow on the manifold $M$.
+\end{Def} Next, suppose that the compact subset $\att\subset \st$ is asymptotically stable for some continuous local flow on the manifold $M$.
 For reasons which will be made clear, we would like to consider the Euler characteristic $\chi(\att)$ defined according to Def.~\ref{def:euler-cech}.
 However, as examples such as

 or $K\subset \R^2$ the ``Hawaiian earring''( or ``shrinking wedge of circles'') \cite[Ex.~1.25]{hatcher2001algebraic} show, arbitrary compact subsets of manifolds need not have finite-dimensional real \v{C}ech-Alexander-Spanier cohomology (or singular (co)homology).\footnote{The set $K$ of \eqref{eq:k-ex-1} has infinite-dimensional real \v{C}ech-Alexander-Spanier cohomology since $\Hc^0(K;\R)$ is isomorphic to the vector space of locally constant $\R$-valued functions on $K$ \cite[Thm~3.2(i)]{gobbino2001topological}, which is infinite-dimensional in the present case.
 The set $K$ of \eqref{eq:k-ex-1} also has infinite-dimensional singular cohomology since $H^0(K;\R)$ is isomorphic to $\bigoplus_{i\in I}\R$, where $I$ is the set of path components of $K$ \cite[Thm~3.2(ii)]{gobbino2001topological}, which is infinite in the present case.
-For $K$ the Hawaiian earring, \cite[Prop.~2.4]{eda2000singular} implies that $\Hc^1(K;\R)$ is infinite-dimensional; \cite[Thm~3.1]{eda2000singular} and the universal coefficient theorem for cohomology \cite[pp.~195--197]{hatcher2001algebraic} imply that $\Hom^1(K;\R)$ is also infinite-dimensional.} Hence for general compact $K$, Def.~\ref{def:euler-cech} cannot be used to define $\chi(K)$ is not well-defined.
+For $K$ the Hawaiian earring, \cite[Prop.~2.4]{eda2000singular} implies that $\Hc^1(K;\R)$ is infinite-dimensional; \cite[Thm~3.1]{eda2000singular} and the universal coefficient theorem for cohomology \cite[pp.~195--197]{hatcher2001algebraic} imply that $\Hom^1(K;\R)$ is also infinite-dimensional.} Hence for general compact $K$, Def.~\ref{def:euler-cech} cannot be used to define $\chi(K)$.
 However, if $K = \att\subset \st$ is asymptotically stable for a continuous and uniquely integrable vector field $F$, the situation is better: the real \v{C}ech-Alexander-Spanier cohomology of $\att$ is always finite-dimensional.\footnote{A uniquely integrable vector field is one whose maximal integral curves are unique; see App.~\ref{app:uniq-int} for more details.}